What is the difference between Human-Grade and Feed-Grade foods?

 How do I transition my dog from eating its current food to NewRoad food?

 We recommend transitioning over a 7 to 10 day period.
 Start by mixing in a small amount of NewRoad food with your dog's current food, then each day slowly increase the ratio of NewRoad food while decreasing the amount of your dog's old food until you’re feeding NewRoad exclusively.
+Read our guide for more details.

 Can I mix NewRoad foods with others?